 Reflexology has been practised for over 5000 years, but it has only recently been introduced into the western world in the last few centuries.
 By now everyone knows how stress is a silent killer and it really can cause so much harm to your health, I know this from personal experience too.
 That’s why I have complementary therapies quite regularly.
 After reflexology I can’t say that I felt anything different pain wise (but as I said I’m quite a severe case of chronic pain so no miracles here) but I definitely felt incredibly relaxed and ready for a nap.
 Jennie actually covers you up with a blanket (or blanky as I call them) and it’s just so comforting.
 Some people may feel an instant difference in their mood, they may even find themselves sleeping better but this is completely dependent on the individual. fatigue.

-I’ve wanted to try Reflexology for so long that I’m ever so grateful to The Association of Reflexologists for giving me the opportunity to try it out and I would definitely recommend anyone and everyone to try it out too.
+I’ve wanted to try Reflexology ever since my car accident.
+We went down the claim route which meant I got private physiotherapy, but it really didn’t do that much.
+I’m ever so grateful to The Association of Reflexologists for giving me the opportunity to try it out and I would definitely recommend anyone and everyone to try it out too.